LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 }
 ```

-To use Amazon S3 bucket for exporting, please set cos.credential.ibm to `N`, set `cos.api.key` to S3 access key, and set `cos.srvinst.id` to the S3 secret key.
+To use Amazon S3 bucket for exporting, please set `cos.credential.ibm` to `N`, set `cos.api.key` to S3 access key, and set `cos.srvinst.id` to the S3 secret key.
 The following is a sample path to the exported ndjson file, the full path can be found in the response to the polling location request after the export request (please refer to the FHIR BulkDataAccess spec for details).

-`.../fhir-bulkimexport-connectathon/6xjd4M8afi6Xo95eYv7zPxBqSCoOEFywZLoqH1QBtbw=/Patient_1.ndjson`
+`.../exports/6xjd4M8afi6Xo95eYv7zPxBqSCoOEFywZLoqH1QBtbw=/Patient_1.ndjson`

 To import using the `$import` proposal, one must additionally configure the `fhirServer/bulkdata/validBaseUrls`.
 For example, if one stores bulkdata on `https://test-url.cos.ibm.com/bucket1` and `https://test-url.cos.ibm.com/bucket2` you must specify both baseUrls in the configuration: